rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 We will impose a change freeze on your environment two weeks before the move date.
 The change freeze will apply to networking, physical hardware, disk expansions, and so on.
 It will not apply to data or application changes.
-If you are unsure whether a change that you need to make is impacted by the change freeze, contact your account team for validation or update one of the notification tickets with details about the change.
+If you are unsure whether the change freeze impacts a change that you need to make, contact your account team for validation or update one of the notification tickets with details about the change.

 If there is an emergency during the change freeze and you cannot wait until after the migration to make a change, ensure that the project team is aware of